 This is what we provide in our school This is North Yorkshire LA's minimum expectations of good practice 1 What kinds of SEN are provided for in your school?
-We provide support for any pupil who has significantly greater difficulty in learning than the majority of others of the same age, or has a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
-These needs can be described broadly under the following headings: Children and young people (CYP) with a wide range of SEN are welcomed into the school.
-If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs.
+We provide support for any pupil who has significantly greater difficulty in learning than the majority of others of the same age, or has a disability which Children and young people (CYP) with a wide range of SEN are welcomed into the school.
+If a parent of a pupil with an EHCP requests a place at the school, the CYP is welcomed and strategies sought to meet needs. prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
+The school, the CFF is welcomed and strategies sought to meet needs.